-Merit pay decisions are made by the Dean upon consultation with the Chair based on the annual evaluation and the merit pay criteria negotiated by UFF.
+Merit pay decisions are made by the Dean upon consultation with the Chair based on the annual evaluation and the merit pay criteria negotiated by the UWF-UFF Collective Bargaining Agreement (see Appendix A).

 XII.
 ANNUAL EVALUATION CRITERIA AND PROCEDURES